-Maine Coons are popular cats throughout the United States.
-Their long coat and hardy constitution make them an excellent choice for families in Wisconsin where cold, snowy winters are the norm.
+Maine Coons are extremely popular cats throughout the United States.
+Their long coats and hardy constitution make them an excellent choice for families in Wisconsin where cold, snowy winters are the norm.

 The Maine Coon is relatively easy to find in Wisconsin.
 If you are looking for a breeder, there are eight to choose from in the state.
 Read on to learn more about Maine Coon breeders in Wisconsin, where they are located, and what they offer.